ninrod/rsynced-melpa/melpa/abl-mode-readme.txt

 (make-variable-buffer-local 'abl-mode-install-command)

 (defcustom abl-mode-test-file-regexp ".*_tests.py"
   "regexp used to check whether a file is a test file") (make-variable-buffer-local 'abl-mode-test-file-regexp)

 (defcustom abl-mode-test-path-module-class-separator "."
-"character used to separate class name from module path.
-Alternative is ':'")
+  "string used to separate class name from module path.")
 (make-variable-buffer-local 'abl-mode-test-path-module-class-separator)

+(defcustom abl-mode-test-path-class-method-separator "."
+  "string used to separate class name from test method.")
+(make-variable-buffer-local 'abl-mode-test-path-class-method-separator)

 (defcustom abl-mode-code-file-tests-regexps
   '("^\"\"\"[^(\"\"\")]*\\(^tests:\\)" "^'''[^(''')]*\\(^tests:\\)")